f5devcentral/f5-xc-terraform-examples/workflow-guides/smcn/genai-appconnect-waf/xc-console-demo-guide.rst

 1. In AWS console, create the EKS cluster
 2. Using Kubectl, deploy the LLM workload on the EKS cluster
-3. Using Kubectl, deploy the Distributed Cloud VPC site Customer Edge workload on the EKS cluster
+3. Deploy the Distributed Cloud VPC site Customer Edge workload on the EKS cluster
 4. In GCP console, create the GKE cluster
 5. Using Kubectl, deploy the GenAI front-end application on the GKE cluster
-6. Using Kubectl, deploy the Distributed Cloud GCP site Customer Edge workload on the GKE cluster
+6. Deploy the Distributed Cloud GCP site Customer Edge workload on the GKE cluster
 7. Publish the LLM service from EKS as a local service in GKE
 8. Advertise externally GenAI application through a GCP NLB
 9. Test the GenAI application for sensitive information disclosure